VanAndelInstitute/lambdaR/README.md

 # uncomment the following to stop execution on first error
 #set -euo pipefail

-# we will add python dependencies here later
+# we can add python dependencies here later if needed
 export PYTHONPATH=/opt/python

-# Initialization - load function handler
+# Convert ".handler" to ".r" (isn't technically needed, but allows us
+# to name scripts with .r suffix like usual)
 SCRIPT=$LAMBDA_TASK_ROOT/$(echo "$_HANDLER" | cut -d. -f1).r

 while true